Edward Warburg: Philanthropy and art collection

 With his Harvard friend Lincoln Kirstein, Vladmir Dimitriew, and Russian choreographer George Balanchine, Warburg was a co-founder of the School of American Ballet in 1934.
 Two years later, in 1936, Warburg and Kirstein co-founded the American Ballet, a precursor to the New York City Ballet.
 Warburg is credited with bringing George Balanchine to the United States.
 Warburg patronised Balanchine's early ballets in the United States.
 He also patronised the first Stravinsky Festival at the Metropolitan Opera House, "commissioning the score for Jeu de Cartes."

 Warburg joined the board of trustees of the Museum of Modern Art in 1932 serving until 1958.
 He served on the board of trustees of the Metropolitan Museum of Art from 1988 until his death in 1992.

 Over the years, Warburg collected many paintings by Georgia O'Keeffe and Edward Hopper, but also by Pablo Picasso, Henri Matisse, Paul Klee, and Joan Miró.
-He also collected sculptures by Ernst Barlach, Gaston Lachaise, Constantin Brâncuși and Alexander Milne Calder.
+He also collected sculptures by Ernst Barlach, Gaston Lachaise, who sculpted a portrait of him in alabaster, Constantin Brâncuși and Alexander Milne Calder.
 He donated many of his paintings and sculptures to the Museum of Modern Art in New York City.

 Additionally, Warburg donated to Jewish causes.
 He served as the Chair of the Art division of the UJA-Federation of New York the 1930s.
 He made charitable contributions to the Tel Aviv Museum of Art and the Habima Theatre in Israel as early as the 1930s.
 In a 1933 article published by the Jewish Telegraphic Agency, it was explained that he did not "view Palestine as a national homeland but as a university center in which the ideals and culture of the Jewish people may have an opportunity to flourish and spread throughout the whole world."